100+ Best Fundraising Ideas for Everyone in 2024

 First, consider your audience.
 There are many different types of horror movies out there, and some are not appropriate for children.

-Choose a venue and make sure there’s enough seating for your audience.
-Chances are the weather won’t be warm enough to organize a movie night outside.
-Otherwise, look for a movie theatre ready to donate the space for the night or another big space where you can put up a movie screen.
-Decorate the space with the colors of the season (black and orange), as well as cobwebs, fake blood, goblins, zombies, witches, and more.
-To raise even more funds, sell Halloween candy and popcorn.
+Choose a venue and make sure there’s enough seating.
+Look for a movie theatre ready to donate the space for the night, or another big space where you can put up a movie screen.
+Decorate the venue with the colors of the season, as well as cobwebs, fake blood, goblins, zombies, witches, and more.
+To raise even more funds, sell yummy treats like Halloween candy and popcorn!

-And to make the night memorable, plan a trick on your guests that will coincide with the theme of the movie.
-For example, you could set up a phone to ring during the screening of “The Ring” or a clown passing behind the screen or through the door during the screening of “It”.
+To make the night memorable, plan a trick for your guests that will coincide with the theme of the movie.
+For example, you could set up a phone to ring during a screening of “The Ring” or a clown passing through the audience during a screening of “It”.

 Fundraising Potential: ++